 Dissociative Identity Disorder (Multiple Personality Disorder)

-Possession-form identities often manifest as behaviors that appear as if a spirit or other supernatural being has taken control of the person.
-Many possession states around the world are a normal part of a cultural or spiritual practice; these possession states become a disorder when they are unwanted, cause distress or impairment, and are not accepted as part of a cultural or religious practice.
+In many parts of the world, possession states are a normal part of a cultural or spiritual practice.
+Possession-like identities often manifest as behaviors under the control of a spirit or other supernatural being.
+Possession states become a disorder only when they are unwanted, cause distress or impairment, and are not accepted as part of a cultural or religious practice.

 - The individual experiences two or more distinct identities or personality states (each with its own enduring pattern of perceiving, relating to, and thinking about the environment and self).
 Some cultures describe this as an experience of possession.

 - The disruption in identity involves a change in sense of self, sense of agency, and changes in behavior, consciousness, memory, perception, cognition, and motor function.